We recommend the following best practices for managing role recommendations.

 Begin with an initial cleanup of over-granted permissions.
-Initially, you might see a very large number of recommendations, especially if many members have highly permissive roles like Editor.
-Take the time to address all recommendations in your project or organization to ensure that all of your members have the appropriate roles.
+Initially, you might see a very large number of recommendations, especially if many principals have highly permissive roles like Editor.
+Take the time to address all recommendations in your project or organization to ensure that all of your principals have the appropriate roles.

 When doing this initial cleanup, prioritize the following types of recommendations:

 Recommendations that reduce permissions for service accounts.
 By default, all default service accounts are granted the highly permissive Editor role on projects.
 Other service accounts that you manage might also have been granted highly permissive roles.
 All over-granted permissions increase your security risk, including overly privileged service accounts, so we recommend prioritizing overly privileged service accounts during your initial cleanup.

 Recommendations that help prevent privilege escalation.
 Roles that allow principals to act as a service account (